acts-project/acts/docs/core/eventdata/tracks.md

 The transient vector backend implements the reference backend for the track {term}`EDM`.
 It does not implement any persistency directly.
-The implementation of this backend for both track and track state containers uses seperate classes for the mutable and const versions, in order to fully comply with const correctness.
+The implementation of this backend for both track and track state containers uses separate classes for the mutable and const versions, in order to fully comply with const correctness.
 It also uses a common base class internally, which is however an implementation detail.